The Small Grants scheme awards one-off grants (up to £3,000) to voluntary and community sector projects.

 Grants will be awarded through four separate rounds throughout the year; the deadlines for receipt of applications are:

 - 1st February.

-Note: The closing date for complete applications for the first round of 2017/18 is Wednesday 1st November 2017.
+Note: The closing date for complete applications for the final round of 2017/18 is Thursday 1st February 2018.

 Application form and information pack